Azure-breasted pitta

 The azure-breasted pitta (Pitta steerii) is a species of bird in the family Pittidae.
 It is a striking and colorful bird having colors of red, azure, green, black and white, It is endemic to the islands of Mindanao, Bohol, Leyte and Samar in the Philippines.
+Along with the Whiskered pitta, it is one of two endemic pittas in the country.
 Its natural habitat is tropical moist lowland forest.
 It is threatened by habitat loss.